Iconica-Development/flutter_image_picker/README.md

 |  selectImageIcon  | The icon that is shown as the Select Image button |
 |  selectImageText  | The text that is shown underneath the Select Image icon in the Image Picker Dialog |
 |  closeButtonText  | The text that is visible on the button that is shown at the bottom of the Image Picker Dialog that closes the dialog |

+## Issues & Feedback

+Please file an [issue](https://github.com/Iconica-Development/flutter_image_picker/issues) to send feedback or report a bug,
+If you want to ask a question or suggest an idea then you can [open an discussion](https://github.com/Iconica-Development/flutter_image_picker/discussions).
+Thank you!

+## Contributing

+Every pull request is welcome.